Esri/http-post-sender/README.md

 2. Update the app.config file as follows:

-    -	receiverUrl – Paste the complete URL to which data should be sent.
+    -	receiverUrl – The URL to which data should be sent.
     -	authenticationArcGIS – True if your Velocity feed requires ArcGIS authentication, false if not.
     -	tokenPortalUrl – Used only if authenticationArcGIS is true.
 The root url to the ArcGIS portal to be used for obtaining a token.
     -	username – Used only if authenticationArcGIS is true.
 The username for generating a token.